- The Animal Welfare Act (2018:1192).

 Basic and applied biological research accounts for a large proportion of animal testing in the EU.
 There is a great deal of variation in what the animals are exposed to.
 It can range from killing animals and then performing experiments on tissues or organs, to subjecting animals to severe and prolonged suffering as a result of disease, injury and/or administered substances.

 Animals are used in research on animals and animal diseases.
-Tests are conducted on animals used by humans in animal factories, such as cows, pigs and chickens.
-The tests focus on diseases and animal husbandry, but also on production.
+Tests are conducted on animals used by humans in animal factory farms, such as cows, pigs and chickens.
+The tests focus on diseases and animal husbandry, but also on increased production.
+Experiments are also conducted on the diseases of pets, both patient animals and laboratory animals kept in institutions.
+Wild animals are also used for research and may be captured and sedated, tagged with transmitters and sampled.

 Animals are used in the production of biological products.
 For example, in antibody production, rabbits, mice, or other animals are injected with the substance to which antibodies are desired, along with substances that irritate the tissue.
 Blood is taken from the animals, often repeatedly.